 Meaning: if you reserve a table with us at 19.00h, we can not automatically place a guest there at 18h on it, because the table should be free for you at 19.00h.
 Likewise, we can not promise your table to a guest who calls and wants a table at 20.00h, because we assume that you usually want to sit for about two hours.

-We take reservations seriously, just as our kitchen team takes the preparations for sushi and all dishes seriously.
-If something comes up, talk to us in time.
+We take reservations seriously, just as our kitchen team takes the preparations for Sushi and takes all meals seriously.
+If something comes up, please let us know in good time!

 A place that remains vacant means loss for us